bloominstituteoftechnology/react-state2-guided/README.md

     resetStore()
     ```

-  - 2.4 - Wrap the application witht the `Provider`:
+  - 2.4 - Wrap the application with the `Provider`:

     ```js
     root.render(